Recovery.org Logo

 In treatment, a recovering dextroamphetamine abuser may find:

 Finding the right dextroamphetamine treatment center may seem like a daunting task, but there is free, private and confidential help available!
-Call to speak with a recovery support specialist and discuss your needs in detail.
+If you or a loved one is ready to seek rehab for a substance use disorder, explore your options and reach out to a rehab center using our rehab directory tool today!

 Sources: